 Below are some renderings of the property.

 When it opens, the Ritz-Carlton is expected to be Portland’s first true five star hotel.
 What makes this so interesting to me is that Portland is a quirky place, and is fiercely loyal to local businesses.
-It’s not that other hotels are necessarily “local,” but as a general rule of thumb I can’t imagine many locals are a fan of this development.
+It’s not that other hotels are necessarily “local,” but as a general rule of thumb, I can’t imagine many locals are a fan of this development.
 That’s especially true since the hotel is opening in the space of the Alder Street Food Cart Pod, which has closed.
+The local community has had quite a bit of criticism of this new development.

 I think the below comment from a reader back in 2019 about the statement from a Marriott executive probably sums up a common view point: